Closed-form Approximation for Performance Bound of Finite Blocklength Massive MIMO Transmission: Statistical Properties of Channel Dispersion

 and

 Now the original expression has been expanded to the sum of multiple parts which all have a lower order.
-Moreover, some of them already have close-form results.
-Based on the Properties of Wishart Matrices introduced in [29, Lemma 2.10], for $M>N+1$, we have
+Moreover, some of them already have closed-form results.
+Based on the properties of a Wishart Matrix introduced in [32, Lemma~2.10], for $M>N+1$, we have

 and